Meet the Lab Members!

 Hannah Swerbenski – Lab Manager

 Hannah graduated from Tulane with majors in Psychology, Cognitive Studies, and Asian Studies, with a minor in Philosophy.
 After working in the Child and Family Lab for 3 years as an undergraduate, Hannah has decided to take on research full time, currently serving as Research Coordinator for the Parent and Child Coping Study.
-Hannah’s research interests include developmental psychology, stress and trauma, and learning and memory.
-She hopes to pursue a PhD in Developmental Psychology.
+Hannah’s research interests include developmental psychology, adverse childhood experiences, and physiological stress responses.
+She hopes to pursue a career in academia.

 Justin Carreras- 5th year Graduate Student

 Justin is interested in the role of emotion regulation in the psychosocial development of children in high-stress environments.
 Additionally, he is interested in the quality of parent-child interactions in these stressful contexts, and the potential protective effects they may have on children’s outcomes.

 Erin Glackin- 4th year Graduate Student